ThinkDataEd/student/docs/unit2/essential.md

 when all of the distributions are unimodal (one hump).

 ###**<u>[Lesson 6: Face Off](lesson6.md)</u>**
-Writing (and saying) precise comparisons between groups in which variability is present based on the (a) center, (b) spread, (c) shape, and (d) unusual outcomes help to make statements in context of the data.
+Writing and making precise comparisons between groups in which variability is present based on the (a) center, (b) spread, (c) shape, and (d) unusual outcomes helps to make statements in context of the data.
 Actual comparison statements should use terms such as "less than," "about the same as," etc.

 ###**<u>[Lesson 7: Plot Match](lesson7.md)</u>**